Tips for Tackling the Listening Section

 o Practice listening to longer lectures.

-§ Become familiar with the of lectures.
+§ Become familiar with the organization or structure of lectures.

 o Pay attention to the structure.